 If a message is encrypted with a specific public key, only the owner of the paired private key will be able to decrypt and read the message.
 On the other way, if you encrypt a message with your private key, only the paired public key can be used to decrypt it.
 When David wants to send Bitcoins, he needs to broadcast a message encrypted with the private key of his wallet, so he and only him can spend the Bitcoins he owns as David is the only one to know his own private key necessary to unlock his wallet.
 Each node in the network can cross check that the transaction request is coming from David by decrypting the transaction request message with the public key of his wallet.

 When encrypting a transaction request with your wallet’s private key you are generating a digital signature that is used by blockchain computers to double check the source and the authenticity of the transaction.
 The digital signature is a string of text that is the result of a combination of your transaction request and your private key, therefore it cannot be used for other transactions.
 If you change a single character in the transaction request message the digital signature will change, so no potential attacker can change your transaction requests or alter the amount of Bitcoins you are sending.

-Wallet’s public keys are the “send to addresses” in the Bitcoin network, so when you’re sending Bitcoins to someone you are actually sending them to the public key of their wallet.
-To send money you need to prove that you have the private key of the wallet as you need to use it to encrypt the transaction request message.
+To send bitcoin you need to prove that you own the private key of a specific wallet as you need to use it to encrypt the transaction request message.
 Please note that since you broadcast the message only after it has been encrypted, you never have to reveal your private key.